Holiday Stress Creates Turkey and Stressing

 3. Admit regret and repentance

 When you decide to be a catalyst and share the truth, it may not make the situation better or make them happy.
-But, this is not about making you or others better or happy, it is about doing what is best for others.
-When you are doing that, you are a catalyst to relieve holiday stress.
+But this is not about making you or others better or happy; it is about doing what is best for others.
+When you do that, you are a catalyst for relieving holiday stress.

-Now that you have decided to be a catalyst, use the Moment of Truth tool to help you.
+Now that you have decided to be a catalyst, you can use the Moment of Truth tool to help you.

 Tags